OmenMon/omenmon.github.io/config.md

 A [Boolean value](#boolean) that defaults to **true**.

 If [KeyToggleFanProgram](#keytogglefanprogram) is enabled, show main application window upon the first _Omen_ key press (if not shown already), before using subsequent keypresses to control fan program.

+#### KeyToggleFanProgramSilent

+A [Boolean value](#boolean) that defaults to **false**.

+If [KeyToggleFanProgram](#keytogglefanprogram) is enabled and the main application window is hidden, a potentially annoying balloon tip notification will be displayed whenever the fan program changes.
+Set this to **true** to disable this behavior.
+In any case, no notification will be displayed if the main window is shown.

 ### Preset Settings {#preset}